You can import data from Elasticsearch/OpenSearch into Simple Log Service (SLS) to query, analyze, and process the data.

 Click Query Log.
 Then, you are redirected to the query and analysis page of your Logstore.

-View a data import configuration
+View the data import configuration

 -

-In the Projects section, click the destination Project.
+Click the destination Project.

 -